 - critical interfaces and tolerances

 - process control tolerances and algorithms

 According to the ISO 14971 standard, all medical devices require a risk analysis.
 This is a core function of our systems engineering group.
 At KMC Systems, the risk management process starts at the onset of the product design project and carries through development into production and into post-market.
 Hazard analysis includes techniques such as Failure Mode Effects and Criticality Analysis (FMECA or FMEA) and Fault Tree Analysis (FTA).

 Our systems engineering team is well-versed in both system and software analysis.
-With a thorough understanding of the end use of the medical systems we design, we can rapidly identify any potential safety or use error risks.
+With a thorough understanding of the Total Product Lifecycle from concept to the end use of the medical systems we design, we can rapidly identify any potential safety or use error risks.
 Then, using industry-recognized processes, we create risk control measures to intelligently mitigate these risks.
-Our detailed risk management process and hazard analysis meets the requirements of the FDA’s Quality Systems regulation and respective International standards.
+Our detailed quality and risk management process with integrated hazard analysis meets the requirements of the FDA’s Quality Systems regulation and respective International standards.